mbcraft/frozen/README.md

 - implement data driven method call with Tree and DataHolder objects.
 - rename folders 'contenuti' and 'immagini' to with english names.
 - do security checks and close some security related issues.
+- rename the class of the framework archives and all the occurrencies (done - 14/Apr/2015)
+- improve the documentation adding italian translations (done - 14/Apr/2015)

 Contacts :